Shanxi, China

 Longtan Park, Taiyuan, Shanxi

-In the Communist era attempts were made to improve agricultural yields; the commune at Dazhai village (north of Heshun) was held up as the example for all rural communes to follow.
+In the Communist era attempts were made to improve agricultural yields; the commune at Dazhai village (north of Heshun) was held up as the exemplar for all rural communes to follow.
 The leader Chen Yonggui became highly acclaimed but by 1980 the whole enterprise had been exposed as a fraud, set up as political propaganda.
 The industrialization of Tiayuan and Datong since 1949 has been far reaching and many of Shanxi's cities have an industrial feel.

 pingyao, street, shanxi